Lack of water threatens agriculture from Maule to Biobío

 The concern is that the agro can express its full potential and that the water does not become a constant sword of Damocles.

-“My family is from the countryside.
-My dad always told me that his concern was the water.
-I met Santiago many years ago.
-And today I see that in Chillán it is raining the same as it fell in the capital 15 years ago ”, says Margarita Letelier.
+«My family is from the countryside.
+My dad always told me that his concern was water.
+I knew Santiago many years ago.
+And today I see that in Chillán it is raining the same amount that fell in the capital 15 years ago., says Margarita Letelier.

 Restrictions of up to 40% on water supplies will be applied in the Maule.